tactics-osrs/INTERNET-MENU.bat/README.md

 # Internet Troubleshooting Menu Script

 This repository contains a Batch script for Windows that provides a menu-driven interface for troubleshooting common internet and network issues.
+Below are the 12 Features.

 ## FEATURES
 The script includes options to: